tulasidamarla/React/README.md

 	ReactDOM.render(<CardList cards={data}/>,mountNode);

 Note: The syntax {...card} populate all the properties of card object.
 The operator ... is called as spread operator.
-Basically, it is spreads the card object with the values.
+Basically, it spreads the card object with the values.